ryans610/CSharp-RandomExtension/README.md

 > A decimal number that is greater than or equal to 0.0m, and less than 1.0m.

 ### Summary
-Returns a random decimal number that is range from 0.0m to 1.0m.
+The NextDecimal() extend method returns a random decimal number that is greater than or equal to 0.0m, and less than 1.0m.
 Next(Int32) from System.Random is used.
+To retrieve random decimal values within a range other than 0.0m and 1.0m, use the NextDecimal(Decimal, Decimal) method overload.

 ## NextDecimal(Decimal, Decimal)
 ```C#